gn8-ai/universe-alien-signals/README.md

 A library that enables simple use of the [alien-signals](https://github.com/stackblitz/alien-signals) state management system in modern frontend frameworks.

-> [!WARNING]
-> While it should work fine for general use, it hasn't been fully tested.
-Please use with caution.

 <br />

 ## 🛸 Features